wduquette/advent/README.md

 A "Thing" can have additional prose, as the ID of a prose-only component, e.g., so you can examine a book and then read it.
 Alternatively, just add another text component, description vs. prose.

+### Expression Syntax

+At present Rules take a closure |&World| -> bool as the predicate.
+If I were reading the game from a scenario file, though, I'd need some kind of expression Syntax, probably translated to a syntax tree represented by enum values.
+It could be useful anyway.

+### Action Syntax

+At present actions are used only by Rules, and there's only one Action:
+PrintProse.
+If the scenario file can specify custom commands (e.g., "wind clock") then we'll need some standard actions to implement them.
+We probably want to flesh out the Action enum, and define the standard commands in terms of Actions.